Joint Entrance Examination (Advanced) 2021

 Answer Keys

-- The provisional answer keys for both the papers will be displayed on the JEE (Advanced) website in 2nd week of July 2021.
+- The provisional answer keys for both the papers will be displayed on the JEE (Advanced) website as per the notified schedule.

-- Provisional answer key is only tentative and is subject to change.
+- The provisional answer key is only tentative and is subject to change.

-- The candidates who are not satisfied with the answer key may challenge it online during 2nd week of July 2021.
+- Candidates who are not satisfied with the answer key may challenge it online during the stipulated time.

-- The final answer key will be made available in 3rd week of July 2021.
+- The final answer key will be made available as per the notified schedule.

 Qualifying Marks